 Students entering with a BA and working toward a PhD take 9 credits of ASTR 699: 2 credits of ASTR 699DR during their first semester, 2 credits during their second semester, 3 credits during their third semester (1 credit for the first project, 2 credits for the second), and 2 credits during their fourth semester.
 The first project thus receives a total of 3 credits, while the second project receives 4.

 During the first semester, ASTR 699DR is taken credit/no credit.
 In the second, third, and fouth semesters, ASTR 699 must be taken for a letter grade.
-These grades are awarded by the student's research advisor on the basis of work actually performed; they are independent of the GROG's evaluation of the project.
+The advisor gives a letter grade based on the work performed but the GROG decides if the student has passed.